 Testing continuously at multiple stages of the release pipeline supports delivery of high-quality software.
 Here’s how to pick an automation solution for your continuous testing needs.

-The primary objective of Continuous Testing is to serve as a feedback engine in a release pipeline to increase speed and improve quality assurance.
+The primary objective of continuous testing is to serve as a feedback engine in a release pipeline to increase speed and improve quality assurance.
 To achieve this, several aspects of testing – not just the execution of tests – must be performed in a reiterative way, including the production and refinement of automated tests.
-In this light, test automation works as an enabler, but does not in itself equal Continuous Testing.
-Learn more about the role of testing in Continuous Delivery.
+In this light, test automation works as an enabler, but does not in itself equal continuous testing.

-There are some common hurdles in software testing which makes it difficult to test continuously.
+There are some common hurdles in software testing that make it difficult to test continuously.
 These include:

 - Testers’ competences are not fully utilized